janosvajda/chrome-extension-website-blocker/README.md

 - **Freeware**: The Tiny Website Blocker Chrome Extension is completely free to use.
 There are no hidden fees or premium versions.
 It's our way of contributing to a more focused and productive online experience.

-- **Created for Personal Use**: I created this extension for myself because I found only non-free extensions with this simple function in the Chrome extension store.
+- **Created for Personal Use**: I created this extension for myself because I found only non-free extensions with this simple function in the Chrome Web Store.
 It's my way of making a useful tool available to others who may have the same need.

 ## Installation Guide